 Volunteering vs Assigning

-As a kid, I remember my dad volunteering some weekends to build houses with Habitat for Humanity.
-He’d head off in the morning with his tool belt and hammer in hand returning home in the late afternoon covered in sawdust and sweat, grinning ear to ear.
-It’s a beautiful example of people coming together not because they’ve been told or forced to, but because they want to.
+He’d head off on a Saturday morning with his tool belt and hammer in hand returning home in the late afternoon covered in sawdust and sweat but grinning ear to ear.
+Habitat for Humanity is a beautiful example of people coming together to help not because they’ve been told or forced to, but because they want to.
 This principle of “volunteering” applies to all kinds of work even when you’re a paid member of a team.

 Mea culpa